Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ### Add Chain

-This endpoint is accessed by Site Operators to produce a proof of inclusion for their certificate chain.
+Site Operators access this endpoint to produce a proof of inclusion for their certificate chain.

 POST /add-chain